binarypie/binarypie/README.md

 - 💼 I'm the **Founder** of [Ibex_io](https://ibex.io/).
 - 🛰️ I have a proven track record of leading engineering teams and driving technical strategy at companies like **Amazon Web Services (AWS)**, **Electronic Arts (EA)**, and **CBS Interactive**.
 - 🧠 I've co-founded three companies: **Ibex.io** (in progress), **Transpond** (acquired by Webtrends), and **Sapho** (acquired by Citrix).
-- 🧑‍💻 I'm passionate about Infrastructure as Code, Release Excellence, and building scalable, resilient, distributed systems.
+- 🧑‍💻 I'm passionate about operational excellence, and building scalable, resilient, distributed systems.

 ## 🏅 My GitHub Stats